irmen/prog8/docs/source/programming.rst

         ubyte blue
     }

-    Color rgb = {255,122,0}     ; note the curly braces here instead of brackets Color another               ; the init value is optional, like arrays
+    Color rgb = [255,122,0]     ; note that struct initializer value is same as an array Color another               ; the init value is optional, like arrays

     another = rgb           ; assign all of the values of rgb to another